IPSE warns of new IR35 risk with automatic switch to payroll

 What's changed is how public sector clients can choose to pay its hired professionals.
 Many contractors are still to address this relationship.

-The punitive measures possible for not renegotiating contracts could be severe.
-Even following HMRC’s recommendations to the letter could land ostrich-theory contractors inside IR35.
+The potential punitive measures for not renegotiating contracts could be severe.
+Even following HMRC’s recommendations to the letter could land ostrich-theory contractors in hot water.
+Worse, inside IR35.

-Few need reminding of the inherent dangers of following HMRC’s IR35 advice and Bryce paints a gloomier picture of public sector contracting if contractors don’t act.
+Few need reminding of the inherent dangers of following HMRC's IR35 advice.
+Chris Bryce paints an even gloomier picture of public sector contracting if contractors don’t act.

 So, where do you start?
-Renegotiate your public sector contract.
+Begin by renegotiating your public sector contract.
 Here’s why.

 The imperative of renegotiating your public sector contract